gpu-mode/triton-index/README.md

 # triton-index

-Cataloging released Triton kernels.
+Goal of this repo:
+- **Catalog openly available Triton kernels**, so (i) practitioners save work and (ii) learners have world-class examples to learn from.
+- **Surface which Triton kernels are still needed by the community**, so (i) work of the community can be more targeted, and (ii) eager people new to our community have projects to show off their skill.

-This repo is meant to collect, predominantly, community-written and published Triton kernels.
-Triton can often be easier to understand or to start writing for a Python programmer only experienced with PyTorch, and it has recently seen an uptick in its usage--there is more Triton code around the web than there was before!
-This repo attempts to collect these kernels in one place, for people looking to learn Triton, seeing if a similar kernel already exists, or more.
+Triton is easier to understand and start with than CUDA, especially for Python programmers experienced with PyTorch.
+And it has recently seen an uptick in its usage -- there is more Triton code around the web than there was before!

+This repo collects these kernels in one place, for the benefit of practitioners and learners in our comunity.

+Contibutions are very, very welcome!

 ## Kernels

+todo

-## Other Libraries + Resources
+## Other Libraries and Resources

+- [A Practioner's Guide to Triton](https://www.youtube.com/watch?v=DdTsX6DQk24&t=93s) is a great gentle intro to Triton (here's the [accompanying notebook](https://github.com/cuda-mode/lectures/blob/main/lecture%2014/A_Practitioners_Guide_to_Triton.ipynb)).
+    - _Note from Umer: It feels weird to include my own work, but I was told the lecture and notebook are really helpful!_

-- [The Triton Tutorials](https://triton-lang.org/main/getting-started/tutorials/index.html) are a great place to get started learning Triton.
+- [The Triton Tutorials](https://triton-lang.org/main/getting-started/tutorials/index.html) are a great intermediate resources.
 - [Flash Attention](https://github.com/Dao-AILab/flash-attention/tree/main/flash_attn/ops/triton) has a number of useful Triton kernels.
 - [Unsloth](https://github.com/unslothai/unsloth) contains many ready-to-use Triton kernels especially for finetuning applications
 - [flash-linear-attention](https://github.com/sustcsonglin/flash-linear-attention) has a massive number of Linear attention or subquadratic attention replacement architectures, written using several different approaches of parallelization in Triton.